Strength in Numbers: Robust Mechanisms for Public Goods with Many Agents: Technical Proofs

 We obtain a lower bound for the first term on the RHS:

-where the second line follows from the fact that $h_i$ is non-decreasing and the second to last line follows from Lemma \ref{lm:berry-esseen-uni}.
-Following the proof of part (i), we can upper bound the ex ante budget by
+where the second line follows from the fact that $h$ is non-decreasing and the second to last line follows from Lemma \ref{lm:berry-esseen-uni}.
+Following the proof of part (i), we can upper bound the ex-ante budget by